google/codeworld/web/help/GuideUnit1.md

 *equal*, or have the same value.
 In math, you use equations in many ways, but in CodeWorld they are used specifically to *define variables*.

-When you define a variable, you can use it in the rest of your code, like
+When you define a variable, you can use it in the rest of your code.

-this:
+Look at this example:

 ~~~~~ . clickable
 program = drawingOf(nametag)